 Of course, it’s not always easy to support small business and the economy.
 They may not have the convenience or selection of a big chain store, and they may not always be able to offer the lowest prices.
 But the benefits of supporting small businesses go far beyond the products and services they offer.
 When you shop locally, you’re not just supporting a business, you’re also supporting the community and the local economy.
 So the next time you’re about to make a purchase, consider supporting a small, locally-owned business.
 Your community will thank you.

-In conclusion, small businesses play a vital role in the economy, accounting for a significant portion of employment and economic activity in many communities.
+Small businesses play a vital role in the economy, accounting for a significant portion of employment and economic activity in many communities.
 When you support small, locally-owned businesses, you’re helping to generate economic activity, contribute to the tax base, and support the local economy.

 There are many ways to support local businesses, including shopping locally, dining locally, buying locally-made products, buying local gifts, and investing in local businesses.
 Not only will you be supporting the local economy, but you’ll also be enjoying unique products and services, a more personalized shopping experience, and a greater sense of community involvement.